TiredFalcon/readse-internal-validity/README.md

     from.FKG, to.FKG: Flesch⁠—Kincaid grade level of paragraphs
     ```

-- `figures/`: survey results plots of counts of values in the likert scale.
+- `figures/`: plots of survey results.
+There are two figures, both depicting counts of values in the likert scale.
+One includes neutral responses, the other does not.

 - `survey_questions_report.md`: report with all paragraph pairs as seen in the `figures`.